polylang/polylang/readme.txt

 = Our other free plugins =

 * [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/) allows migrating from WPML to Polylang.
-* [DynaMo](https://wordpress.org/plugins/dynamo/) speeds up the translation of WordPress for all non-English sites.
 * [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) allows to use classic widgets (including the Polylang language switcher) and menus in the site editor (FSE).

 = Credits =